- A completed Bachelor's degree

 The Master’s in Arts & Culture combines a solid theoretical foundation with attention for the field of arts.
 After graduating, you’ll be a valuable asset to the cultural sector, thanks to your theoretical and methodological knowledge, your well-developed communication skills and your knowledge of the latest scientific insights.
 With this Master’s degree, you can find work as a project manager or coordinator at museums, art centres, heritage institutions, festivals, art dealers and organisations at the cutting edge of making and financing art and culture.
 You could also work as a journalist or policy maker.

-The Arts & Culture Master’s has three specialisations: one is English-taught and the other two are Dutch-taught.
+The Arts & Culture Master’s has four specialisations: two are English-taught and the other two are Dutch-taught.
 As electives, you can choose courses belonging to the other specialisations.
 The Dutch-taught specialisations sometimes offer English courses.
-The three specialisations are:
+The specialisations are:

 Creative Industries - In this specialisation, you’ll come to understand the field that is buzzing with creativity: where art meets commerce, and where culture generates innovation and social cohesion.